Corporate & University Relations Group

 in Engineering/Computer Science (TUEE)

-The Proposed TUEE Collaboratory Model
+The Proposed TUEE Collaboratory Model:

 Harvey Mudd College and Olin College of Engineering have been doing very well at student-centered, active project learning throughout the undergraduate experience for decades but they have a combined enrollment of only 1,400 students.